Diet Rotation Helps Lower Risk

 By periodically switching dog foods, the unhealthy consequences of serving the same imperfect products can be minimized.

-Although some pets can’t tolerate menu changes, I’ve never been able to find a single scientific study proving diet rotation to be unhealthy or detrimental to a dog.
+We’ve never been able to find a single scientific study proving diet rotation to be unhealthy or detrimental to a dog.

 No. The benefits of diet rotation are optimized only when cycling between different products on a periodic basis.